XRPLF/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-checks/send-a-check.md

 - The **address** and **secret key** of a funded account to send the Check from.
     - You can use the [XRP Ledger Test Net Faucet](https://ripple.com/build/xrp-test-net/) to get a funded address and secret with 10,000 Test Net XRP.
 - The **address** of a funded account to receive the Check.
-- A secure way to sign transactions, such as [RippleAPI][] or your own [`rippled` server](tutorial-rippled-setup.html).
+- A secure way to sign transactions, such as [RippleAPI][] or your own [`rippled` server](install-rippled.html).
 - A client library that can connect to a `rippled` server, such as [RippleAPI][] or any HTTP or WebSocket library.
-    - For more information, see [Connecting to `rippled`](reference-rippled.html#connecting-to-rippled).
+    - For more information, see [Get Started with the `rippled` API](get-started-with-the-rippled-api.html).

 ## {{send_n.next()}}.
 Prepare the CheckCreate transaction

 Decide how much money the Check is for and who can cash it.
 Figure out the values of the [CheckCreate transaction][] fields.
-The following fields are the bare minimum; everything else is either optional or can be [auto-filled](reference-transaction-format.html#auto-fillable-fields) when signing:
+The following fields are the bare minimum; everything else is either optional or can be [auto-filled](transaction-common-fields.html#auto-fillable-fields) when signing:

 | Field             | Value                     | Description                  |
 |:------------------|:--------------------------|:-----------------------------|